DRIFT

 Research

-Part of Belfast 2024
+Commissioned by Belfast 2024

 DRIFT was a project commissioned by Belfast 2024 for Belfast's River Lagan.
 A collaboration between OGU, MMAS and sound artist Matilde Meireles, DRIFT hosted a series of listening sessions and related events in August and September 2024.

 The pavilion was open daily as a floating public space for the city to use.
 DRIFT was designed to be adaptable to a variety of different site conditions along the river.
-From its first location at Stranmillis Weir in South Belfast, DRIFT was partially dismantled and towed downstream to be reassembled in a different form at its second location in the city centre.
+From its first location at Stranmillis Weir in South Belfast, DRIFT was partially dismantled and towed downstream to be reassembled in a different form at its second location in the City Centre.

 Aiming to refocus attention on Belfast's relationship with the River Lagan, DRIFT investigated the city's disconnected and utilitarian approach to its waterfront, drawing out the complexity of exchanges between people and the waterway.
 At the heart of the project was a floating "instrument” that drew attention to the river in new ways by enhancing the multisensory experience of being on the water.
 By highlighting the existing interdependencies between the river ecosystem and urban life (recognised points of human interference), the project started a transformative public conversation about the potential for a more accessible river that embraces a series of valuable public spaces.